 The per capita income in Shelton in 2018 was $49,200, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $196,800 for a family of four.

 Shelton is a somewhat ethnically-diverse city.
 The people who call Shelton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shelton residents report their race to be White, followed by Asian.
-Important ancestries of people in Shelton include Irish, Polish, German, and English.
+Important ancestries of people in Shelton include Italian, Irish, Polish, German, and English.

 The most common language spoken in Shelton is English.
 Other important languages spoken here include Spanish and Portuguese.